-The Company's financial instruments consist of cash, receivables, marketable securities, accounts payable and accrued liabilities, and advances from a related party.
+The Company's financial instruments consist of cash, receivables, marketable securities, accounts payable and accrued liabilities, advances from a related party and convertible debt obligations.
 The carrying value of receivables, accounts payable and accrued liabilities, and advances from a related party approximates their fair values due to their immediate or short-term maturity.
-Cash and marketable securities are carried at fair value using a level 1 fair value measurement.
+The liability component of convertible debt is recorded at fair value at the time of issuance and adjusted each period as the value is accreted over the term of the related obligation.
+The option conversion component of convertible debt is carried at fair value.